Unpacking Jama Software’s $200 million round

 More meager rounds give way to more massive rounds

-With Portland startups like Vacasa and Jama raising three-figure rounds, this marks a new trend for Portland startups, who are foregoing chasing multiple early rounds for taking on bigger rounds as necessary.
+With Portland startups like Vacasa and Jama raising three-figure rounds—or nine-figure if you spell it out… I mean, if you can spell out numbers—this marks a new trend for Portland startups, who are foregoing chasing multiple early rounds for taking on bigger rounds as necessary.
 Will that strategy pay off?
 We’ll have to wait and see.
 But you know me, fingers crossed.

 For a town built on an ancient unicorn burial ground…